chris7444/ansible-docker-ucp/README.md

 ## High-Level dependency map

-See Figure 29 for a diagram representing the high-level dependency map.
+Based on the lifecycle management details provided above, Figure 39 is a consolidated diagram that shows the dependencies between the various components in the solution stack.
+Bi-directional arrows between components indicate that the two components have an interoperability dependence.
+Before upgrading a component to a newer version, you must ensure that the new version of that component is compatible the current version of any dependent components.

 ![High-level dependency map][dependencymap]

-**Figure 29.** High-level dependency map
+**Figure 39.** High-level dependency map

 [architecture]: </images/architecture.png> "Figure 1.
 Solution Architecture"